Hobo-Hilly/SecurityPlus/Threats-Attacks-Vulns/password-attacks-tools/README.md

 SSH is also a remote login that can be attacked

-BlueKeep and DejaBlue are two attacked the RDP protocol.
+BlueKeep and DejaBlue are two attackes that were used against the RDP protocol.

 CONS:
-- Online login attempts are usually limited to a certain amount of tries until a lock out threshold.
+- Online login attempts are usually limited to a certain amount of tries until a lock out threshold is hit.
-    Which could take a certain amount of time to reset or could require a sys admin to hope into the system and reset the users account
+    Which could take a certain amount of time to reset or could require a sys admin to hop into the system and reset the users account
 - Limited Bandwidth.
-If you are hammering the machine with a online login form you are going to make a ton of noise and you could accidentally Dos login server if the server being attacked has a small/limited amount of bandwidth to work with.
+If you are hammering the machine on an online login form you are going to make a ton of noise and you could accidentally DOS(Denial of Service)  the login server.
+If the server being attacked has a small/limited amount of bandwidth to work with.
 - Wildly Detectable

 ''
 Online attacks cover all REMOTE LOGINS

 Offline Attacks
 # What are they?